The DAG Paradox

 There is a strange asymmetry in distributed systems.
 The directed acyclic graph is, on the merits, the correct data structure for a trustless settlement layer — and almost nobody uses it.
 Out of thousands of crypto projects, the entire DAG category sits at roughly $5.7B in combined market cap, smaller than many individual monolithic chains.
 The obvious architecture is the rare one.

-A monolithic blockchain is the switchboard.
+Monolithic blockchain is the modern equivalent to switchboard.
 It forces a single global serial order — every node re-executing every transaction, one totally-ordered chain, throughput bounded by the slowest participant who must still keep up.
 That topology is legible and easy to reason about, which is exactly why it dominates.
 But a single serial spine is the wrong shape for a decentralized, trustless, edge-native world, in the same way a single switchboard operator is the wrong shape for global communication.
-The right shape is skinny in the middle, fat at the edges: minimal shared coordination, with the heavy work pushed out to the participants.
-The internet does this with a thin IP waist and intelligent endpoints.
-A DAG does the structural equivalent for value — many concurrent histories that only need to agree on what must be agreed, and nothing more.

 DAG Network Comparison

 The two genuine rivals on architecture are Kaspa and Nano, and it’s worth being precise about why neither matches Zenon.
 Kaspa has arguably the strongest decentralization and survivability story in the set — PoW, fair launch, leaderless, no off-switch — but it is a blockDAG (GHOSTDAG ordering many parallel blocks into a single consensus chain) and it charges fees.
 It is not edge-native in the block-lattice sense; it has no per-account chains.
 Nano is the closest structural cousin — block-lattice, feeless, no premine — but it has no meta-DAG: no general-purpose coordination layer above the lattice, which caps it at value transfer and leaves its survivability dependent on a thin, quiet dev effort.
 Zenon is the only entry that runs the block-lattice (fat sovereign edge) and a partial-order meta-DAG (skinny coordinating middle) and keeps it feeless and launched with no premine, ICO, or allocation.
-That combination is what the 33/35 represents — not that it “wins” the market, but that nothing else in the category occupies that architectural position.
+That combination is what the 94 / 100 represents — not that it “wins” the market, but that nothing else in the category occupies that architectural position.

 The weak spot in the thesis: community/dev depth (scored 3) and liquidity.
 The architecture is the most complete; the ecosystem is the smallest.
 That’s the DAG paradox restated at the project level.